 The Canon PIXMA TS6320 has two adjustable paper trays, one in the front of the printer and one in the back.
 Each tray supports the most popular paper formats and types, so you can load plain paper in one and photo paper in the other.

 The Canon PIXMA TS6320 has great connectivity options.
 You can set it up with your home Wi-Fi network or connect to it via Wi-Fi Direct if you don't have access to a router.
 Unfortunately, it doesn't have any external storage support options, so you can't print directly from a USB key or memory card.
 It supports Bluetooth though, as well as AirPrint and Mopria for mobile printing on-the-go, which is convenient.
+One of the connectivity options it's lacking is an ethernet connection.
+If that's important for you, check out the Canon PIXMA iX6820.

 The Canon PRINT Inkjet/SELPHY is a good mobile printing app overall.
 You'll find it on both Android and iOS and can use it not only to print photos and documents, but scan directly to your phone.
 There's a feature that lets you "scan" documents with your phone camera as well.
 While this app prints Microsoft Office documents, it converts them instead of printing the native files, which could pose an issue if certain features don't get converted properly before printing.